Benjamin-Dobell/humble-bundle-key-redeemer/README.md

 ## How does it work?

-We presently require that you use OS X, and that you use either Chrome of Safari.
+We presently require that you use OS X, and Safari as your browser.

 You navigate to a Humble Bundle page with some keys visible that you'd like activated.
 Then you run the Humble Bundle Key Activator.
 It'll automatically detect your browser and find the Humble Bundle keys visible in your active tab.
 Then as described above, we automatically cross-reference these keys/titles against titles you already own - you'll be prompted to login to Steam via your browser if you aren't already.